Luisinhoas/Causal-Inference-GP1-/README.md

 summary(OLS2)
 ```

 The coefficients look pretty similar from the OLS to the WLS.
-We can see that the standard errors have slighly fallen in the WLS model.
+I can see that the standard errors have slighly fallen in the WLS model.

-Now we can chest to see if there is still heteroskedasticity in the WLS model.
+Now I can chest to see if there is still heteroskedasticity in the WLS model.

 ```{r}
 ncvTest(WLS)  # Non-constant variance test for WLS residuals
 ```

-Sadly, it seems that we haven't completely removed all of the heteroskedasticity.
-Therefore it would  make sense to now include robust standard errors as we clearly don’t have avoid the problem with heteroskedasticty.
+Sadly, it seems that I haven't completely removed all of the heteroskedasticity.
+Therefore it would  make sense to now include robust standard errors as I clearly don’t have avoid the problem with heteroskedasticty.

 ### 5. Heteroskedasticity Robust Standard Errors
 Although heteroskedasticity does not produce biased OLS estimates, it leads to a bias in the variance-covariance matrix.
 This means that standard model testing methods such as t tests or F tests cannot be relied on any longer.
 This post provides an intuitive illustration of heteroskedasticity and covers the calculation of standard errors that are robust to it.

 For this we need the restricted and unrestricted models: